-6.4.1 pmlogger Cannot Write Log
+pmlogger Cannot Write Log

-Symptom: The pmlogger utility does not start, and you see

-this message:

-pmLogNewFile: ''foo.index'' already exists, not over-written

-Cause: Archive logs are considered sufficiently precious

-that pmlogger does not empty or overwrite an existing set of archive log files.
-The log named foo actually consists of the physical file foo.index, foo.meta, and at least one file foo.N, where N is in the range 0, 1, 2, 3, and so on.

-A message similar to the one above is produced when a new pmlogger instance encounters one of these files already in existence.

-Resolution: If you are sure, remove all of the parts of the

-archive log.
-For example, use the following

-command:

-rm -f foo.

-Then rerun pmlogger.

-6.4.2 Cannot Find Log

-Symptom: The pmdumplog utility, or any tool that can read

-an archive log, displays this message:

-Cannot open archive mylog: No such file or directory

-Cause: An archive consists of at least three physical files.

-If the base name for the archive is mylog, then the archive actually consists of the physical files mylog.index, mylog.meta, and at least one file mylog.N, where N is in the range 0, 1, 2, 3, and so on.

-The above message is produced if one or more of

-the files is missing.

-Resolution: Use this command to check which files the utility is trying to open:

-ls mylog.

-Turn on the internal debug flag DBG_TRACE_LOG (-D 128) to see which files are being inspected by the pmOpenLog routine as shown in the following example:

-pmdumplog -D 128 -1 mylog

-Locate the missing files and move them all to the same directory, or remove all of the files that are part of the archive, and recreate the archive log.

-6.4.3 Identifying an Active pmlogger Process

-Symptom: You have a PCP archive log that is demonstrably

-growing, but do not know the identify of the

-associated pmlogger process.

-Cause: The PID is not obvious from the log, or the

-archive name may not be obvious from the

-output of the ps command.

-Resolution: If the archive basename is foo, run the following commands:

-pmdumplog -1 foo

-''' Log Label (Log Format Version 1)

-Performance metrics from host gonzo

-commencing Wed Aug 7 00:10:09.214 1996

-ending Wed Aug 7 16:10:09.155 1996

-pminfo -a foo -f pmcd.pmlogger

-pmcd.pmlogger.host inst [10728 or "10728"] value "gonzo.melbourne.sgi.com"

-pmcd.pmlogger.port inst [10728 or "10728"] value 4331

-pmcd.pmlogger.archive

-inst [10728 or "10728"] value "/usr/var/adm/pcplog/gonzo/foo"

-'''

-All of the information describing the creator of the archive is revealed and, in particular, the instance identifier for the pmcd metrics (10728 in the example above) is the PID of the pmlogger instance, which may be used to control the process via pmlc.
+Resolution: Use this command to check which files the utility is trying to open: ls mylog.
+Turn on the internal debug flag DBG_TRACE_LOG (-D 128) to see which files are being inspected by the pmOpenLog routine as shown in the following example: pmdumplog -D 128 -l mylog Locate the missing files and move them al directory, or remove all of the files that are archive, and recreate the archive log.
+Identifying an Active pmlogger Process Symptom: You have a PCP archive log that is demonstrably growing, but do not know the identify of the associated pmlogger process.
+Cause: The PID is not obvious from the log, or the archive name may not be obvious from the output of the ps command.
+Resolution: If the archive basename is foo, run the following commands: pmdumplog -l foo Log Label (Log Format Version 1) Performance metrics from host gonzo commencing Wed Aug 7 00:10:09.214 1996 ending Wed Aug 7 16:10:09.155 1996 pminfo -a foo -f pmcd.pmlogger pmcd.pmlogger.host inst [10728 or "10728"] value "gonzo.mell pmcd.pmlogger.port inst [10728 or "10728"] value 4331 pmcd.pmlogger.archive inst [10728 or "10728"] value "/usr/var/adm/ pcplog/gonzo/foo " All of the information describing the creator of the archive is revealed and, in particular, the instance archive is revealed and, in particular, the instance identifier for the PMCD metrics (10728 in the example above) is the PID of the pmlogger instance, which may be used to control the process via pmlc.

-6.4.4 Illegal Label Record
+Illegal Label Record

-Symptom: PCP tools report:

-Illegal label record at start of PCP archive log file.

-Cause: Either you are attempting to read a Version 2

-archive with a PCP 1.x tool, or the archive log has

-become corrupted.

-Resolution: By default, pmlogger in PCP release 2.0 and

-later generates Version 2 archives that PCP 1.0 to 1.3 tools cannot interpret.
-If you must use older tools, pass the -V1 option to pmlogger, forcing it to generate Version 1 archives.
+Symptom: PCP tools report: Illegal label record at start of PCP archive I log file.
+Cause: Either you are attempting to read a Version 2 archive with a PCP $1.x$ tool, or the archive log has become corrupted.
+Resolution: By default, pmlogger in PCP release 2.0 and later generates Version 2 archives that PCP 1.0 to 1.3 tools cannot interpret.
+If you must use older tools, pass the -V 1 option to pmlogger, forcing it to generate Version 1 archives.

-6.4.5 Empty Archive Log Files or pmlogger Exits Immediately
+Empty Archive Log Files or pmlogger Exits Immediately

-Symptom: Archive log files are zero size, requested metrics

-are not being logged, or pmlogger exits immediately with no error messages.

-Cause: Either pmlogger encountered errors in the

-configuration file or has not flushed its output buffers yet or some (or all) metrics specified in the pmlogger configuration file have had their state changed to advisory off or mandatory off via pmlc.
+Symptom: Archive log files are zero size, requested metrics are not being logged, or pmlogger exits immediately with no error messages.
+Cause: Either pmlogger encountered errors in the configuration file or has not flushed its output buffers yet or some (or all) metrics specified in the pmlogger configuration file have had their state changed to advisory off or mandatory off via pmlc.
 It is also possible that the logging interval specified in the pmlogger configuration file for some or all of the metrics is longer than the period of time you have been waiting since pmlogger started.

-Resolution: If pmlogger exits immediately with no error

-messages, check the pmlogger.log file in the directory pmlogger was started in for any error messages.
+Resolution: If pmlogger exits immediately with no error messages, check the pmlogger.log file in the directory pmlogger was started in for any error messages.
 If pmlogger has not yet flushed its buffers, enter the following command: